 Disaster Ready Fund

-The Australian Government has established the Disaster Ready Fund (DRF), to help communities protect themselves against the impacts of natural hazards across Australia.
+The Australian Government established the Disaster Ready Fund (DRF) to help communities protect themselves against the impacts of natural hazards across Australia.

 Dark clouds over landscape

-On 7 September 2022, the Australian Government announced their flagship disaster resilience and risk reduction initiative, committing $1 billion to be made available nationally through the DRF over five years, from 1 July 2023 to 30 June 2028.
+On 7 September 2022, the Australian Government announced its flagship disaster resilience and risk reduction initiative, committing $1 billion nationally through the DRF over five years, from 1 July 2023 to 30 June 2028.

-The DRF provides investment in disaster mitigation across infrastructure and systemic disaster risk reduction projects, to address any, or multiple, natural hazards including extreme weather events and geological hazards.
+The DRF provides investment in disaster mitigation across infrastructure and systemic disaster risk reduction projects, to address one or multiple natural hazards, including extreme weather events and geological hazards.

-Only Australian state and territory governments are eligible to apply to the DRF and the NSW Reconstruction Authority (RA) is the jurisdictional lead agency and ‘applicant’ on behalf of NSW.
+Only Australian state and territory governments are eligible to apply to the DRF and the NSW Reconstruction Authority is the jurisdictional lead agency and applicant on behalf of NSW.

 Funding rounds